Chic African Culture Africa Factbook

 Sawdust toilets

-About half of Africa’s 470 million city residents live in slums or informal settlements a number that will only increase as Africa's urban population will double to 1 billion people by 2040.
+About half of Africa’s 470 million city residents live in slums or informal settlements, which will only increase as Africa's urban population doubles to 1 billion people by 2040.

 The severe lack of water and toilets is a major concern for slums throughout Africa; poor sanitation is feared to be a looming public health disaster.
 More than a third of the global population lacks adequate sanitation, a problem that is even more pronounced in informal urban settlements and slums.

 Fortunately, there are a few cost-effective, eco-friendly, sustainable toilet solutions out there that work for all kinds of environments.
-Waste from waterless toilets using sawdust, in slums of Africa, are being processed into fertilizer and used to help produce animal feed.
+Waste from waterless toilets using sawdust in slums of Africa is being processed into fertilizer and used to help produce animal feed.

-It is creative thinking, compost sanitation, which can increase the number of people who have access to proper sanitation.
+It is creative thinking to use compost sanitation, which can increase the number of people with access to proper sanitation.
 Toilets are important in the fight against water contamination and disease.
+The compost produced from sawdust toilets can be used as a natural fertilizer, closing the nutrient cycle and reducing the need for chemical fertilizers.
+Yet, the composting process requires proper monitoring and management to ensure that the resulting compost is safe to use and free from pathogens.

-However, because of water supplies and cost, conventional toilets do not always work in developing countries.
-One drawback is wood materials like sawdust and wood shavings are high in carbon, and carbon absorbs plant needing nitrogen in the soil leading to a nitrogen deficiency.
+However, conventional toilets do not always work in developing countries because of water supplies and cost.
+One drawback is wood materials like sawdust and wood shavings are high in carbon, and carbon absorbs plants needing nitrogen in the soil leading to a nitrogen deficiency.

-Sawdust toilet composting system is simple as it does not require a special toilet seat, or tubing to divert urine from the compost mixture.
+The sawdust toilet composting system is simple as it does not require a special toilet seat or tubing to divert urine from the compost mixture.
 All you need is a collection container, privacy, and sawdust, leaves, or dried grass to keep the toilets in working condition.

-Khayelitsha is the second-largest black township in South Africa after Soweto with a population of 391,749 and just like Kibera in Kenya only about 20 percent have electricity and 10 percent have access to clean water.
-There is currently no system of sewer pipes to collect sewage and take it for disposal in the slums of Kibera but sawdust toilets are changing the game.
+Khayelitsha is the second-largest black township in South Africa after Soweto, with a population of 391,749.
+Just like Kibera in Kenya, only about 20 percent have electricity, and 10 percent have access to clean water.
+There is currently no system of sewer pipes to collect sewage and take it for disposal in the slums of Kibera, but sawdust toilets are changing the game.

 1. Deadliest routes for refugees